 This recipe guarantees some of the juiciest smoked ribs you’ve ever tried.
 Don’t just take my word for it.
 Fire up the grill and make some for yourself.
 You won’t be sorry!

 You won’t believe how quickly award-winning ribs can come together.
 These ribs require little prep work but taste like you spent all day babysitting the grill.
 That’s the power of a good smoker!
-I wanted to give this pork the star treatment, so I seasoned it and added BBQ sauce and a butter bath.
+I wanted to give this pork the star treatment, so I seasoned it and added Sweet BBQ Sauce and Butter Bath.
 This created juicy, fall-off-the-bone ribs.

 These ribs have a “muddy style” finish, a Memphis BBQ staple that gives the meat a fabulous crust.
 I recommend my Competition Style Ribs to any pit boss looking to level up his grilling game.
 This recipe is proof that dreams do come true.